arikkert/ansible-role_sops/README.md

 parameter variable

-    user: this a user that will be configured for this role so SOPS with AGE
+    user: this a user that will be configured for this role, so SOPS with AGE.
+The keys are part of this config

+group_vars or host_vars:

     age_public_key: public key for AGE
     age_private_key: private (secret) key for AGE